psi4/psi4/doc/sphinxman/source/scf.rst

 adapt |scf__follow_step_scale| to find a new SCF minimum.
 If |scf__max_attempts| > 1, additional attempts will automatically increment |scf__follow_step_scale| by 0.2 every time the SCF falls back to the previously found unstable minimum.
 The increment can be adjusted by setting |scf__follow_step_increment|.
-The default value is 0.2; adjust if needed to try different values of |scf__follow_step_scale| in a single compution.
+The default value is 0.2; adjust if needed to try different values of |scf__follow_step_scale| in a single computation.

 The Davidson solver for the eigenvalues is controlled through several keywords.
 In the following we only report the most pertinent for stability analysis, see documentation for the :ref:`CPHF <apdx:cphf>`